 Tax included in your insurance premiums

 Jefferson County has a tax on all insurance premiums other than life insurance.
 The City of Prospect establishes this tax on its residents annually and receives the payment from your insurance carrier that is included in your insurance policies premium invoice.
-This tax for the fiscal year 2013-2014 is 7%.
-An additional tax of 1.8% is added to your invoice for the State of Kentucky, and a small additional fee is added by your insurance carrier for processing the tax.
+An additional tax is added to your invoice for the State of Kentucky, and a small additional fee is added by your insurance carrier for processing the tax.
 The Insurance and Property Taxes are the two major sources of income for the City.

 Oldham County has a similar tax on insurance premiums.
 It is 10%.

 Generally, the open areas in the City – in areas around the entrances to subdivisions and in traffic islands – are City property and are maintained by the City.
-The City also plants flowers and the garden clubs and homeowner associations are encouraged to augment these plantings, if they wish.
-Some areas still under development are maintained by the developers.
+It is recommended that you check with City Hall before planting anything in these areas.
+Areas still under development are maintained by the developers.
 The City has no responsibility for these areas.

 The Police Department, which has a staff of five full-time officers and six part-time officers, including the Chief and Assistant Chief.
 The Police Department has headquarters in City Hall.